< Back to Projects

 MITRE@Work - Workspace Reservations

-The MITRE@Work mobile app helps MITRE employees stay connected, providing easy access to key functionality and information on their mobile phones.
-Available for personal and company phones on both iOS and Android, the app includes features such as timecard entry, a read-only calendar with meeting access, an employee lookup, help desk information, interactive building maps with directions, news, and more.
-I was the designer of all the app’s functionality.
+The MITRE@Work mobile app helps MITRE employees stay connected, providing easy access to key functionality and information from their personal and corporate mobile phones.
+Available on both iOS and Android, the app includes features such as timecard entry, a read-only calendar with meeting access, an employee lookup, help desk information, interactive building maps with directions, news, and more.

-Our intial concepts envisioned scanning a QR code to book a space.
-However, we quickly identified key limitations with this approach: maintaining unique QR codes for thousands of desks would be unsustainable for us, and the model would restrict mobile users to same-day reservations only.
-While some users prefer spontaneous bookings or may want to switch workspaces after arriving at the office, many others made their reservations the maximum two weeks out to ensure they got their favorite spots.
+The initial concept for reserving workspaces with MITRE@Work envisioned scanning a QR code.
+However, we quickly identified key limitations with this approach: maintaining unique QR codes for thousands of desks would be unsustainable for us, and this model would restrict mobile users to same-day reservations only.
+While some employees wanted to book (or switch to a different workspace) after arriving at the office, many others made their reservations the maximum two weeks out to ensure they got their favorite office.

 Early QR code ideas.
 Source: MITRE

-During my design process I explored indicating availability and booking from MITRE@Work’s indoor maps, similar to a popular feature in the vendor application.
+During my design process I explored indicating availability and booking space from MITRE@Work’s indoor maps, like a popular feature in the vendor application.
 After evaluation, I determined this would be better positioned as a future enhancement and focused on simpler interfaces first to deliver core functionality more quickly and effectively.

-Concept wireframe for seeing what workspaces are available and booking from our maps.
+Concept mockup for showing available workspaces and booking from MITRE@Work's maps.
+We already had a layer to show your colleagues on the map.
 Indicating availability for rooms with multiple desks was going to be a UI challenge here.
 Source: MITRE

-The Workspace Reservation section has three main features: a list of your reservations, the ability to check the availability of a room, and a workspace search:
+The Workspace Reservation section ended up with three main features - a list of your reservations, the ability to check the availability of a room, and a workspace search:

-Early draft and production versions of the Reservation section showing the my reservations, check current availability, and easy reservations features.
+Draft and production versions of the Reservation section showing my reservations, check current availability, and easy reservations features.

 The ‘Easy Reservations’ workspace search allows users to efficiently find available spaces, filtering results by building, floor, and amenities such as the number of monitors or desk type.
 Users can also save up to three favorites to easily check if those spaces are available.

-Easy Reservations results mockup and production screenshot.
+Easy Reservations results mockup and production favorites screenshot.
 Source: MITRE

-The notification timing required careful consideration of user behavior and negotiation with stakeholders.
-We finally settled on 4PM the previous day which encouraged timely cancellations (the true underlying goal) and enabled us to reach users when they could assess their plans with reasonable certainty, avoiding pressure to check in while trying to head into the office.
+The notification timing required consideration of user behavior and negotiation with leadership.
+The original proposal was 8 - 9AM which was not going to be user friendly!
+I was able to get agreement to open check in at 4PM the previous day which encouraged timely cancellations (the true underlying goal) and enabled us to reach users when they were likely still working and able to assess their plans with reasonable certainty, avoiding pressure to check in while trying to head into the office.

-Draft ideas for check in notifications + sketches working though when to send them.
+Draft ideas for check in notifications on iOS and Android + sketches working though when to send them.

 Draft mockups of the My Reservations check-in enhancements and related notifications.
 The notifications needed to account for different iOS and Android action options as well as how text tended to be truncated.
 Source: MITRE